fibric/hashnode/ckgh8zhgp01dg4rs157sl61p2.md

-## How I created Polis - a theme for Nova.app
+## How I created Polis - a theme for Nova

 How I came to create my own theme [Nova](https://nova.app).